use-ink/ink-docs/docs/macros-attributes/overview.md

 ---

 An ink! module is the module that is flagged by `#[ink::contract]` containing all the ink! definitions.
-All ink! attributes are available to specify inside an ink! module:
+All ink! attributes are available to specify inside an ink! module.

-A fully detailed documentation for `#[ink::contract]` is available in the [crate docs](https://paritytech.github.io/ink/ink_lang/attr.contract.html).

 ## Merging Attributes